The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The time limit is intended to promote efficiency and prevent loss of focus.

-The Scrum Master role must support the idea of self-organization and the achievement of the sprint goal.
-If the team is not very proactive, the Scrum Master role should provoke them to look carefully at the situation and understand what others are sharing.
+The Scrum Master role must support the idea of self-organization and the achievement of the Sprint goal.
+If the team is not very proactive, the Scrum Master role should provoke them to look carefully at the situation and to understand what others are sharing.
 The Sprint Goal must be achieved.
 If this means a work review or an immediate change in tasks, the team should do it.

 Participants in the Daily Scrum event are the Development Team and the Scrum Master role.

 The presence of the Product Owner role is not required, but this role may be present if the team wishes and needs his / her knowledge and advice.

 Any detailed discussion of a task should take place after the meeting.
 The Product Owner role should in no way attempt to influence the Development Team through its presence or to make its presence mandatory.

 The Development Team conducts its meeting, inspects its work and progress.
 No one questions the Development Team about the tasks completed and the tasks remaining.
 The Burndown Chart is not a reporting tool to the Scrum Master, Product Owner, or outsiders.